w-jablonski/double_podium/README.md

 <img width="700" alt="keyboard-layout(4)" src="https://github.com/user-attachments/assets/7ceb44f3-df00-4d44-bf63-ede2db1af478" />

 Two sets of arrow keys in the familiar "podium" or "WASD" shape.
 Press modifier under pinkie to enable.
 I believe this is more natural than thumb + podium (of the same hand).
-Read below about the complications.
+This, of course, is just an idea and oftentimes the two sets will vary in funcion and complement each other.
+But their placement on the home row and familiar shape are meant to provide convenience for actions such as navigation, scrolling, moving text around etc. Modifiers under pinkies (they're in fact CTRL and ALT) should aid in that thanks to easy reach from the arrow sets.
+Read below about the inevitable complications of mixing a modifier and a layer activator into one key.

 <!--

+LATER: it allows Ctrl+XCV without finger-breaking

+symmetrical

 Combos are embraced where there is no better way to provide some functionality (quite often).